COMP2281/software-engineering-group-17/documentation/Design-Video-Presentation.md

 Through our state classes, we will also offer an API for storing structured data.
 This will make it easier for the other developers on our team to manage and define their own data for their own use cases.

-##### EER diagram \[Nam\]

-- Show EER Diagram

-##### Combat \[Nam\]
-- Entities with the ability to fight will have two main combat attributes, one being health (a health point represents one heart) and the other being damage.
-The amount of damage dealt is subtracted directly from entity health
-- We have a Skills build system which can modify these attributes directly, like enhancing player character health or damage.
-It can also probably give special effects like restore life on hit

-#### Walkthrough of features and ideas [1min] [James]

-- For each of the following, also talk about the alternative options briefly:
-  - Character sprites inspired by Pokemon games for their 2.5D models
-  - Combat inspired by Phoenix Wright since it fits with the idea of knowledge battles
-  - Questions through combat (multiple choice) and puzzles (more discreet multiple choice)
-  - Combat menu inspired by Final Fantasy for its ease of use and dynamic display
-  - Health system based on Minecraft for simplified combat, and designed like Hollow Knight because its pretty

->     Slides with original sections from market research next to our choice

 #### Development approach [1min] [Nam]

 - Agile method using Scrum